MelnCat/get-real/README.md

 https://github.com/user-attachments/assets/2485a644-a2fe-4e5a-b252-e7e0948f229b

-A card game with custom pickup cards, multiple different decks, and rules that people _actually_ play with:
+A card game with custom pickup cards, multiple different decks, and rules that people _actually_ play with.

+Ever wondered why UNO doesn't have a +1000?
+Now, you can find out!

+Rules:

 -   You can play multiple cards in one turn, given that they have the same number or symbol.
 -   You can stack pickups to avoid picking up and pushing it to the next person.